 under/current is the 2024 University of Southern Maine Art Gallery fall exhibition.
 Featuring artist Stephanie Garon, this show uses video, sound, and mined rocks to transform our two-centuries-old building into an immersive artistic experience.

 Stephanie Garon focuses on materials to investigate human collisions with the environment.
-She recently acquired a rock core collection from a Gold Rush mining site from 1850 that sits between two Passamaquoddy reservations and five towns in eastern Maine.
+She recently was given access to a rock core collection from a Gold Rush mining site from 1850 that sits between two Passamaquoddy reservations and five towns in eastern Maine.
 Cylindrical vessels each measuring a similar gauge, the cores’ smoothness terminates at rough, jagged ends reminiscent of the larger entity that they were extracted from.
 Uneven termini speak to the shapes the rock once held, breaking through a hubristic attempt to impose order on an unruly mass.
 The cores have been transformed from landscape to potential but unrealized commodity, and have come to rest in an interstitial space.
 And yet, a memory of their previous life is still visible for those who look.
 Neither here nor there, commodity nor landscape, entirely smooth or entirely jagged, they beg the question of what we do with our more than earthly environmental inheritance (lithium, a precious metal, is literally stardust), what is its promise to us, and ours to it.

 Rock cores to be utilized in under/current.
 Photo: Stephanie Garon.